sonictim/SMDupeRemover/README.md

 > NOTE: `SMDupe_tags.txt` will only be processed with the --prune-tags or -t option

+The -v option will also display what tags it is searching for and how many it finds for each tag

 ### SMDupe_order.txt
 This file allows you to create your own Logic for how the program decides which file to keep when it finds duplicates.
 It uses SQL ORDER logic.